SORAYA CB105 - Retail Only

 The Soraya CB105 is the flagship power amplifier from Aspen, newly redeveloped for 2009, and delivering even more spectacular performance.
 This bipolar transistor, Class AB power amplifier is the distillation of more than 12 years of painstaking R&D to produce a man/machine interface of resounding clarity.
 The Soraya delivers an audiophile experience of profound musical intensity, crossing the threshold of tube 'warmth' to a new domain of sonic intimacy.
 Every detail of the recording is heard in its complete, authentic environment, the noise performance is vanishingly low and the presentation so natural that the realism is palpable and wholly convincing.

-195 watts into a 4 ohm load.
-The amplifier possesses effortless load tolerance,
+load and 195 watts into a 4 ohm load.
+The amplifier possesses

-and 35Khz, limited at the top end solely by a low pass filter.
-Global
+at the top end solely by a low pass filter.
+Global negative feedback is

-negative feedback is limited to 14dB and with special circuitry rendered
+limited to 14dB and with special circuitry rendered extremely accurate.

-extremely accurate.
-Distortion is primarily second and third harmonic,
+Distortion is primarily second and third harmonic, and measures less

 highly detailed midrange and top end.